WinVector/rquery/extras/QTiming.md

     ## 5:    1001_1 withdrawal behavior   0.6706221
     ## 6:    1001_2 positive re-framing   0.5589742

-I have tried to get rid of the warnings that the dplyr database pipeline is producing, but adding the "`na.rm = TRUE`" appears to have no effect.

 Now let's measure the speeds with `microbenchmark`.

 ``` r